YUEFANG0211/YUEFANG0211.github.io/_publications/sarah.md

     Your browser does not support the video tag.
   </video>
   <figcaption style="text-align: center; color: #666; font-size: 0.95rem; margin-top: 0.5rem;">
-    Fig1.
+    Video.
 Sarah Running on the Web
   </figcaption>
 </figure>